-The waiting period is initiated so that your insurance provider can make sure that the dog you’ve just enrolled is not sick, injured, or have a preexisting condition.
-Think of it as a background check to rule-out the dishonest.
+The waiting period is initiated so that your insurance provider can make sure that the dog you've just enrolled is not sick, injured, or have a preexisting condition.
+Think of it as a background check to rule-out the dishonesty.

 Each provider will have different waiting periods for different conditions, so it's best to read these policies thoroughly.
 If your dog gets sick or injured after the waiting period is over, coverage will be guaranteed.

 There are no plans for immediate coverage, even if your dog has a preexisting condition from birth.
 Pet insurance is more for unexpected illnesses and future conditions.
 However, preventative care or wellness care can be added to your policy.

 If your dog has already passed the waiting period, preventative and wellness care will be effective immediately.

 Some pet insurance providers will offer coverage across state lines.
 So, if you are a US resident and traveling with your dog in North America, you will be able to make a claim if he or she gets sick or there's an accident.
 This goes for Canada as well.

 Of course, this depends on the insurance provider and policy.